tinacms/tinacms/docs/gatsby/editing-markdown.md

 ## Creating Remark Forms

 In order to edit a markdown file, you must register a form with the CMS.
-There are two ways to register remark forms with the CMS, depending on how your React template is setup.
+There are two approachs to registering Remark Forms with the XEditor.
+The approach you choose depends on whether the React template is class or function.

-1. [`useRemarkForm`](#useRemarkForm): A [Hook](https://reactjs.org/docs/hooks-intro.html).
-Used when the page template is a function component.
+1. [`useRemarkForm`](#useRemarkForm): A [Hook](https://reactjs.org/docs/hooks-intro.html) used when the template is a function.
-1. [`RemarkForm`](#RemarkForm): A [Render Props](https://reactjs.org/docs/render-props.html#use-render-props-for-cross-cutting-concerns) component.
-Used when the page template is a class component.
+1. [`RemarkForm`](#RemarkForm): A [Render Props](https://reactjs.org/docs/render-props.html#use-render-props-for-cross-cutting-concerns) component to use when the template is a class component.

 ### useRemarkForm

-This is a React hook for registering Remark forms with the CMS.
-This is the recommended approach if your template is Function Components
+This is a [React Hook](https://reactjs.org/docs/hooks-intro.html) for registering Remark Forms with the CMS.
+This is the recommended approach if your template is a Function Component.

 **Interface**